siliconsociety/BunnyHop/README.md

 # BunnyCDN Async Video Uploader

-A minimalist Python utility for asynchronously uploading videos to BunnyCDN using the Bunny Video Delivery API.
+A minimalist Python utility for asynchronously uploading videos to BunnyCDN using the Bunny Stream API.
 Leverages `httpx` and `aiofiles` for non-blocking HTTP requests and file I/O.

 ---